luisfteixeira11/luisfteixeira11/README.md

 ## Hi there 👋
 - i'm a Computer Science student at Unicap
-- i like to code in Python, C++ and Java
+- i like to code in Python and C++
-- i like to always learn more skills
+- always seeking to learn more

 - Skills: